Where Data Lives#

 Note

 In the tile programming model, you never manage shared memory directly.
-You simply load from and store to global memory (HBM) using tensors, and the underlying Tile IR compiler and runtime handle the mapping onto hardware resources — including shared memory, threads, and Tensor Cores — automatically.
-This is a key advantage of the tile-based abstraction over traditional CUDA programming, where shared memory management is a significant source of complexity and bugs.
+You load from and store to global memory (HBM), and the underlying Tile IR compiler and runtime handle the mapping onto hardware resources — including shared memory, threads, and Tensor Cores — automatically.
+This is a key advantage over traditional CUDA programming, where shared memory management is a significant source of complexity and bugs.

 Registers (RMEM)#